Japan's staff-heavy banks downsize and turn to technology for survival | The Japan Times

 What else is behind the trend?

 Demographics are a factor.
 Japan’s population is graying and shrinking.
-Government statistics show that the nation’s population peaked a decade ago and is forecast to fall 30 percent by 2065.
+Government statistics show that the size of the population peaked a decade ago and is forecast to fall 30 percent by 2065.

 The BOJ touched on the issue in its Financial System Report released in October.